-Dr Paul has received several awards in his career, including ASOR Rising Star Award, Excellence in Early Career Research Award from UTS Business School, the Stephen Fester prize for most outstanding thesis from UNSW, high impact publications award for publishing articles in top-tier journals, and several university scholarships for outstanding results in undergraduate and postgraduate level.
+Dr Paul has received several awards in his career, including ASOR Rising Star Award (a national level award to recognise early career researchers in operations research), Excellence in Early Career Research Award from UTS Business School, the Stephen Fester prize for most outstanding thesis from UNSW, high impact publications award for publishing articles in top-tier journals, and several university scholarships for outstanding results in undergraduate and postgraduate level.

 Dr Paul is a member of the Australian Society for Operations Research (ASOR) and Australasian Supply Chain Institute (ASCI).
 He is also a committee member for the industry risk committee of ASCI.

 2019 - Associate Editor, Modern Supply Chain Research and Applications, Emerald

 2019 - 20, Guest Editor, Sustainability, MDPI

 2019 - 20 Guest Editor, Modern Supply Chain Research and Applications, Emerald

 2019 - 20 Guest Editor, International Journal of Shipping and Transport Logistics, Inderscience